• DUPES

-Skip to Content
+• Skip to primary navigation

 The best things to do in Berlin

 A month ago, I went on a surprise trip to Berlin for my 39th birthday.
 I knew we were going somewhere and that I had to pack my passport, but I had no idea where until we got to the airport!
 We got up really early on my birthday and drove to the airport – I didn’t even know which airport until we got there – and once there, Sean gave me a present to unwrap.
 It was a guide book to Berlin.
 I was so excited!
 I have always wanted to go to Berlin.
-Germany has long been a country at the top of my ‘must visit’ list.
-I knew there are so many things to do in Berlin that I would find fascinating, so getting to go there on my birthday is something I will always remember.
-Even looking at the photos now is making me smile 🙂

 things to do in berlin